In the UK, several factors come into play when asking yourself ‘how much does acupuncture cost’?

 Whilst both approaches utilise acupuncture needles, Western acupuncture and Traditional Chinese Medicine (TCM) acupuncture differ primarily in their underlying philosophies and treatment approaches.
 TCM acupuncture is rooted in ancient Chinese medicine principles and take a more holistic approach to health and healing.
 In contrast, Western acupuncture often adopts a more anatomical and scientific perspective, targeting specific trigger points or areas of pain to stimulate physiological responses.

-I offer a free 30-minute telephone consultation before you book which is a great way to make sure you’ve found the right practitioner before you go ahead and book in.
+I offer a free 15-minute telephone consultation before you book which is a great way to make sure you’ve found the right practitioner before you go ahead and book in.
+You can also ask about a treatment plan and how many sessions you might need.